Prashik123/Grovers-Vigenere-Qiskit/README.md

 - **Frequency Analysis** – χ² scoring against English letter distributions
 - **Keyspace Reduction** – filters improbable keys before quantum search

+#### Kasiski Examination
+So one can scan the ciphertext for repeated sequences of length 3 or more, note the distances between their occurrences, and then take the greatest common divisors of those distances.
+Those divisors are strong candidates for the key length because they reflect the periodicity of the repeating key.
+In practice, you might find several distances like 24, 36, and 60, whose common divisors are 3, 6, and 12, giving you a shortlist of plausible key lengths.

 ### Quantum Algorithms
 - **Grover’s Search Algorithm**
 - **Phase Oracle Construction**